E3-JSI/dataset-SloATOMIC-2020/README.md

 ## 🗃️ Data

-The data set is publicaly available via the [clarin.si repository][clarin-si].
+The data set is publically available via the [clarin.si repository][clarin-si].

 The data set is available in the [data](data) folder which contains the following files: